derviselisee/Enterprise-Security-and-Monitoring-Lab/README.md

 ## MISSION CONTEXT

-This project recreates a full enterprise network environment that combines identity services, firewall security, SD WAN, high availability, endpoint monitoring, and threat detection.
+This project recreates a realistic enterprise network designed to integrate identity services, firewall security, SD WAN connectivity, high availability, endpoint monitoring, and threat detection into one unified ecosystem.
-The goal is to design and operate a multi platform ecosystem where Windows and Linux clients authenticate through centralized identity systems, security logs are collected and analyzed, and FortiGate firewalls protect and monitor traffic.
-The lab simulates how real SOC and network engineering teams work together to manage authentication, system health, m monitoring, and incident detection across a modern enterprise network.
+The objective is to build and operate a multi platform environment where Windows and Linux clients authenticate through centralized identity infrastructure, security events are collected and analyzed through SIEM and monitoring tools, and FortiGate firewalls enforce segmentation and protect network traffic.
+This lab mirrors how modern SOC and network engineering teams collaborate to manage authentication, system performance, monitoring workflows, and incident detection across a fully functional enterprise environment.

 ## IMPLEMENTATION SUMMARY